 Sometimes, the penis can become itchy.
-This may occur in isolation or alongside other symptoms, such as inflammation, bumps, or discharge.
+This may occur alone or with other symptoms, such as inflammation, bumps, or discharge.
+Possible causes include an infection, psoriasis, and balanitis.

 There are a few reasons the penis may become itchy, and treatment may be necessary depending on the cause of the itch.